funiex/expense_sharing_application/README.md

 │   └── views.py
 ├── templates/
 │   └── index.html
-└── Backend Programming Assignment - Splitwise Indore.pdf
+└──Back end Intern Assignment.pdf
 ```

 ## Project Structure

-- The `splitwise/` directory serves as the root directory of the Django project.
+- The `expense_sharing_application/` directory serves as the root directory of the Django project.

     - **`manage.py`**: A command-line utility for managing the project.

-    - **`splitwise/`**: The main Django app for the Splitwise project.
+    - **`expense_sharing_application/`**: The main Django app for the expense_sharing_application project.

         - **`__init__.py`**: Marks the directory as a Python package.